Sharanx77/task_12.elevateslabs/README.md

 ## 🚀 About The Project

 **"Horizon Gallery"** was developed for the **Elevate Labs Web Development Internship (Task 12)**.
-This project moves beyond static layouts to implement dynamic **State Management** using JavaScript.
-It demonstrates how to handle user interactions—such as clicking, keyboard navigation, and scroll-locking—to create a seamless viewing experience.
+What began as a static layout has evolved into a dynamic **Single Page Application (SPA)** that interacts with external cloud databases.
+This project demonstrates advanced JavaScript concepts, including asynchronous programming (fetch API), intersection observers for high-performance UI, and complex state management.

 ### 🎯 Key Features
+* **Live API Integration:** Dynamically fetches high-resolution imagery from the **Pexels API** based on user queries.
+* **Infinite Scroll Engine:** Implements the **Intersection Observer API** to detect the bottom of the page and automatically load more content for a seamless "endless" experience.
+* **Real-Time Search:** A custom filtering system that allows users to explore specific themes (e.g., "Cyberpunk", "Nature", "Architecture") instantly without reloading the page.
-* **Custom Modal Engine:** A handcrafted JavaScript system that dynamically updates content based on the user's selection without page reloads.
+* **Custom Modal System:** A handcrafted JavaScript lightbox that handles high-res image previews, background scroll-locking, and keyboard accessibility.
-* **Smart Interaction:** Includes background overlay focusing, auto-scroll prevention when viewing images, and a "Click-to-Exit" backdrop.
-* **Keyboard Accessibility:** Full support for the "ESC" key to close the modal, making it user-friendly for all navigation styles.
-* **Glassmorphic UI:** A modern design aesthetic using CSS backdrop-filters and smooth scale-up transitions on hover.
+* **Glassmorphic UI:** A modern aesthetic utilizing `backdrop-filter: blur`, CSS Grid, and fluid animations to provide a premium user experience.
-* **Responsive Grid:** Utilizes CSS Grid with auto-fit logic to ensure the gallery looks perfect on everything from wide monitors to mobile screens.

 ---

 ## 🧰 Tech Stack

-* **HTML5:** Semantic structure for accessibility and SEO.
+* **HTML5 & CSS3:** Semantic markup and advanced styling (Flexbox/Grid, Glassmorphism).
-* **CSS3:** Advanced positioning, z-index management, and keyframe animations.
-* **JavaScript (ES6):** Event listeners, DOM manipulation, and style toggling for modal states.
+* **JavaScript (ES6+):** * **Asynchronous JS:** `async/await` and `fetch` for API communication.
+    * **Intersection Observer API:** For high-performance infinite scrolling.
+    * **DOM Manipulation:** Dynamic rendering of API-sourced content.
+* **Pexels API:** The engine providing professional photography data.
-* **Development Tools:** VS Code for local development and GitHub Pages for hosting.
+* **Development Tools:** VS Code, Git, and GitHub Pages for deployment.

 ---